-7.1 A representative of the teaching staff shall be elected by a simple majority of currently appointed teaching staff by secret ballot (“Teacher Representative”).
+7.1 Two representatives of the teaching staff shall be elected by a simple majority of currently appointed teaching staff by secret ballot (“Teacher Representatives”).

-7.2 The Teacher Representative shall be appointed from the end of the Annual General Meeting at which they are appointed and ending at the end of the second Annual General Meeting following their appointment or for the term of their employment with Dunedin Kindergartens whichever is the lesser (“Teacher Representative Term”).
+7.2 The Teacher Representatives shall be appointed from the time during the Annual General Meeting that they are appointed and ending at the time during the second Annual General Meeting following their appointment that new representatives are appointed or for the term of their employment with Dunedin Kindergartens whichever is the lesser (“Teacher Representative Term”).

-7.3 If the Teacher Representative’s membership is terminated before the Annual General Meeting in any year then the current teaching staff of Dunedin Kindergartens may appoint a replacement Teacher Representative for the balance of the Teacher Representative Term.
+7.3 If a Teacher Representatives’ membership is terminated before the Annual General Meeting in any year then the current teaching staff of Dunedin Kindergartens may appoint a replacement Teacher Representative for the balance of the Teacher Representative Term.

-7.4 The process for nominating and electing the Teacher Representative shall be detailed in Dunedin Kindergartens’ Procedure Statements.
+7.4 The process for nominating and electing the Teacher Representatives shall be detailed in Dunedin Kindergartens’ Procedure Statements.

-GOVERNING BOARD:
+GOVERNING BOARD